Coping with Grief

 We would like to offer our sincere support to anyone coping with grief.
 Enter your email below for our complimentary daily grief messages.
 Messages run for up to one year and you can stop at any time.
 Your email will not be used for any other purpose.

-The Haltiwanger family ask that you keep them in your thoughts and prayers at this time.
+It is the desire of the Kemp- Hill family that you keep them in your thoughts and prayers.

-The family of Mr. Solomon Haltiwanger Sr., has entrusted his final care to the staff of C. C. Carter Funeral Home, Inc.
+The family of Mr. Ka' marion Kemp- Hill has entrusted his final care to C. C. Carter Funeral Home.